luis198327/olympics-quiz-game/README.md

 ### Scope
 In this release, I wanted to include:
 + A welcome message to the site confirming what the quiz is about.
-+ A gaming area which will list the questions and provide user feedback once a question has been answered, either by messages or images.
++ A gaming area which will list the questions and provide user feedback once a question has been answered.
-+ A score tracking system to confirm how many questions a user has answered correctly
++ A score tracking system to confirm how many questions a user has answered correctly.
 + The ability to reset the game to reattempt and better a previous score.

 ### Structure
-The layout of the site will have 2 HTML pages.
+The layout of the site will have 3 HTML pages.
 + A home page
 + A game page
++ A results page

 The home page will contain a welcome message once the site is displayed so the user will know what the site is providing - a quiz game on the Olympic Games.
 There will be a background image and a play button to commence the game.

 The second page will form the structure of the quiz itself and the use of JavaScript will bring in each question of the quiz.
-Users scores will be recorded as the game progresses with a message displayed at the end, and the ability to restart the quiz, taking you back to the home page.
+Users scores will be recorded as the game progresses.

+Once the game quesiton limit has been reached, it will display the users score, and the ability to restart the quiz, taking you back to the home page.

 ### Skeleton
 I used wireframes to put together a very basic mock-up of the site based on a desktop/tablet and mobile devices.
+This did develop during the project as my understanding of JavaScript progressed.
+I was going to keep it to 2 html pages, but found it easier to creare a third page for the results page separately.

 The wireframe can be found <<insert wireframe>>.